-- Better understand our mass and energy flows/balances - · Measure our environmental impacts per standard unit of material, to establish a normalised measure for future improvements - · Identify the major environmental impact contributors in our process in order to set priorities for action - · Investigate a number of external activities to understand their potential of decreasing our global warming impact
+- Better understand our mass and energy flows/balances - Measure our environmental impacts per standard unit of material, to establish a normalised measure for future improvements - Identify the major environmental impact contributors in our process in order to set priorities for action - Investigate a number of external activities to understand their potential of decreasing our global warming impact

-Environmental Impacts
+Environmental Impacts of the Baseline Year

 In this section, the results of the LCA study for the assessed impact categories are specified.
-These values are expressed per standard unit of material, and our total impact in 2019 (in all manufacturing facilities).
+These values are expressed per standard unit of material, and our total impact in 2019 at Formica North Shields (UK) and Kolho (Finland) plants.